Capx-Fi/Capx-Lend-graph/README.md

 ## Example Query
 #### Querying Loan Information of Capx Lend subgraph

-This query fetches aggregated data from all loans created on the platform.
+This query fetches aggregated data from all loans created on the decentralized ledger.

 ```graphql
 {